-When a dog jumps up at someone entering the home it is doing it’s duty as leader to establish leadership the moment another member joins the family/pack, a dog is assessing where the family/pack member has been, and deciding where they fit in the hierarchy of the family/pack.
+When a dog jumps up at someone entering the home it is fulfilling it’s duty as leader to establish leadership and assess where the family/pack member has been and decide where they fit in the hierarchy of the family/pack.

 Destructive behavior is a dog's outward display of trying to cope with stress.
 It is a dog's natural response to chew on something when dealing with anxiety.

-Dogs can’t talk, they can’t use words and vocalize their fears, as we humans do, so they communicate in their language and culture, and growl, nip or bite when afraid or anxious, as they are trying to protect themselves and their family.
+Dogs can’t talk, they can’t use words and vocalize their fears, as we humans do, so they communicate in their language and culture.
+Dogs will retreat, growl, lunge or nip when afraid or anxious, as they are trying to protect themselves and their family.

 When puppies mouth they are simply trying to interact in the way that they have with their litter mates and don’t realize that this is not acceptable behavior with humans.
 Some adult dogs mouth to assert their leadership and direct the person.
 As they don't have hands, they use their mouth.

 When dogs don't respond to recall dogs don't have selective hearing, they are just making the decision, as pack leader, if they want to respond.

 Dogs they can’t possibly understand that the neighbor coming home, the mail man, or a visitor ringing the doorbell isn’t a possible threat.
 When dogs bark they are simply guarding their home and trying to keep their pack safe.

 Dogs are trying to cope, just as humans do, but they show their stress outwardly in many different ways.
 Dogs can lick, drink water, chase their tail or focus on shadows obsessively when they are stressed.

 Dogs that pull on the leash are doing so because they believe that they have to be in front of 'the pack' in order to assess and deal with the potential threats on the walk.